williamthecon/sudoku-solver/README.md

 # sudoku-solver
-A sudoku solver with minimal code
+Solves any sudoku automatically, but hasn't any implemented error handling.

 # Use
-Just import the solve function and input the field as a list with nine lists containing nine strings containing either numbers or spaces.
-To print out a field you can use the `fprint` function
+Import the solve function and input the field formatted as shown in the following example.
+To print out a field you can use the `fprint` function.

 ```
 from sudoku_solver import solve, fprint